Real Money Roulette

 Choosing Better Odds

-Roulette Types Odds
+Roulette Types and Odds

-Bet Types Odds
+Bet Types and Odds

-Straight Up Bet – This is what you call a bet on a single number on the grid.
+Straight Up BetA Straight Up Bet is a wager on a single number on the grid.
 Chips are placed inside the rectangle and should not touch the borders.
-You can bet on any of the 36 numbers, the zero or the double zero – if there is one.
+You can bet on any of the 36 numbers, the zero, or the double zero (if there is one).
 Winning a Straight Up bet pays 35:1.

-Split Bet – Betting on two numbers simultaneously is called a Split Bet.
-To place a Split Bet you would put your chips on the line that separates the two numbers.
+Split BetA Split Bet involves betting on two numbers simultaneously.
+To place a Split Bet you put your chips on the line that separates the two numbers.
 If the ball falls on either of the two numbers you win the bet.
 The payout ratio is 17:1.

-Five Number Bets – This involves placing a bet on the first five numbers – 0-00-1-2-3.
-This bet only exists in American Roulette, since that is the only variation of Roulette where the double zero pocket is present.
-It is sometimes referred to as the Sucker Bet since the payout is 6:1.
-In reality, it should be 6.2:1 to make up for the double zero, but as it is the house edge on this bet rises from 5.26% to 7.9%.
+Five Number BetThis involves placing a bet on the first five numbers: 0-00-1-2-3.
+This bet exists only in American roulette, since that is the only variant of roulette with a double zero pocket.
+It is sometimes referred to as the Sucker Bet because the payout is 6:1.
+In reality, it should be 6.2:1 to make up for the double zero, but as it is, the house edge on this bet rises from 5.26% to 7.9%.

-Line Bet – A Line bet is very similar to a Street Bet, but it involves betting on two rows instead of one .
+Line BetA Line Bet is very similar to a Street Bet, but it involves betting on two rows instead of one.
 You place your chips on the outside border where the two rows meet.
 This bet has a payout ratio of 5:1.

 Outside Bets refer to all other betting options not found in the numbers grid.

-Low or High – Here you place a bet on either the Low (1-18) or the High (19-36) group of numbers.
-Whichever group the winning number belongs to that is the winner.
-This bet pays even money and zeroes are, naturally, excluded.
+Low or HighHere you place a bet on either the Low (1-18) or the High (19-36) group of numbers.
+Whichever group the winning number belongs to wins.
+This bet pays even money and zeros are, naturally, excluded.

 Call Bets

 Call bets should not be confused with announced bets.
-While similar at first, the main difference between the two is that when a player makes an announced bet they immediately place the chips to cover the cost of the bet.
+While similar at first, the main difference between the two is that when a player makes an announced bet, they immediately place the chips to cover the cost of the bet.

 Choosing a Roulette Casino

-Improving your Chances to win
+Improving Your Chances to Win

 Furthermore, you should keep your bets as close to the table minimum as possible.
-This way you can play for longer and not completely lose your bankroll if things do not go as planned.
+This way you can play longer and not completely lose your bankroll if things do not go as planned.

 Inside vs Outside Bets

-Betting on multiple Numbers
+Betting on Multiple Numbers

-Managing your Bankroll
+Managing Your Bankroll

 Playing roulette can have a drastic effect on your wallet, since at a land-based casino the game plays at least 60 spins per hour, and so you need to carefully manage your bankroll unless you want to find yourself penniless.

-En Prison and El Partage
+En Prison and La Partage

 Basic Rules

 The basic goal of roulette is to correctly predict where the ball will land.
 Depending on the version of roulette, the wheel features 37 or 38 pockets, each representing a number that you can bet on.
 You place your bets and the dealer will spin the ball, which will eventually land somewhere on the wheel.
-Once the ball has been spun you cannot change or remove any of your bets.
-The game is usually played by up to 8 people who play against the house.
+Once the ball has been spun, you cannot change or remove any of your bets.
+The game is usually played by up to eight people who play against the house.

 Roulette History